ptwu/outbreak/INSTALL.md

 - `make test` evaluates the test cases in src/test.ml.

-- `make clean` cleans the OCaml temp fi
+- `make clean` cleans the OCaml temp files out of the project.